 Initial visits generally last from 30 to 60 minutes.
 Your acupuncturist will take a detailed health history, perform a physical exam, and provide you with your unique treatment plan.
 During your first exam, your acupuncturist will spend time getting to know you and your health concerns.
 You may be asked a wide range of questions about your symptoms, eating, exercise, sleep habits, emotional states and anything that may offer insight into your health.
-Your practitioner will also employ diagnostic tools that are unique to acupuncture and TCM such as tongue and pulse diagnosis.
+Your practitioner will also employ diagnostic tools unique to acupuncture and TCM, such as tongue and pulse diagnosis.

 Before having acupuncture treatment

-Before your first acupuncture session there are several things you should bear in mind:
+Before your first acupuncture session, there are several things you should bear in mind: